PX4/PX4-user_guide/en/advanced_config/land_detector.md

 When FW launch detection is enabled ([FW_LAUN_DETCN_ON](../advanced_config/parameter_reference.md#FW_LAUN_DETCN_ON)), the vehicle will stay in "landed" state until takeoff is detected (which is purely based on acceleration and not velocity).
 :::

+### FW Land Detector States

+Fixed-wing land detection only has the "landed" state (unlike MC, which has several).

 ## VTOL Land Detector